wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/abraham.md

 This passage is discussing a story from the book of Genesis in the Bible, where the Elohim wanted to test the people of Israel, particularly their leader, Abraham, to see if they still held positive feelings towards them.
 At the time of the test, the people had relapsed into a semi-primitive state after many of their intellectuals were destroyed.
 The test involved Abraham being asked to sacrifice his own son, and his willingness to do so was taken as a sign of his loyalty and devotion to the creators.
 The creators ultimately intervened and prevented the sacrifice, indicating that they were satisfied with Abraham's loyalty.

+[^lay]: Excerpt from Raël (1973): The Book Which Tells The Truth, republished in Intelligent Design: Message from the Designers (2005), p.
+25. Read the excerpt [here](https://wheelofheaven.github.io/rael-one-the-book-which-tells-the-truth/2_the_truth.html#the-sacrifice-of-abraham).
+The Bible passage quoted therein is based on the Restored Name King James Bible (RNKJV) translation.

 ## Our take

 One of the main aspects of the [Wheel of Heaven exegesis]({{< relref "wiki/encyclopedia/wheel-of-heaven.md" >}}) is that the whole timeline of the events described in the Biblical scriptures and subsequently in the [Raëlian revelations]({{< relref "wiki/encyclopedia/raelism.md" >}}) happen within one [precessional cycle of 25'920 years]({{< relref "wiki/encyclopedia/great-year.md" >}}).
 Considering this, the events during Abraham's lifetime are presumed to have occured during the Age of Taurus, a period of time that falls between 4'530 to 2'370 BCE.